- Sunday: 9 AM, 11 AM

 #1:You must first be born again (See John 3:3 and Acts 2:38).

-#2: You must believe that it is for you.
+#2: You must believe that this precious gift—this promise—is for you.

 Acts 2:39: “The promise is for you and for your children and for all who are far off—for all whom the Lord our God will call.”